118 Railway Street, West Perth, AUSTRALIA

 PO Box 3248, East Perth WA 6892, AUSTRALIA

-John is a barrister in the Western Australian Bar Association.
-He advises and represents clients regarding resources issues in both litigious and non-litigious matters.
-John has considerable experience in contract drafting and disputes, mining applications, compensation obligations & structures, and occupational health & safety.
+John assists parties regarding resources issues in both litigious and non-litigious matters.
+In addition to mediation, John has considerable experience in contract drafting and disputes, mining applications, compensation obligations & structures, and occupational health & safety.
 His work has also covered mining regulation in advising regulators, mining companies, land owners, communities and non-government organisations.
 John has assisted various government agencies (in Australia and internationally) on mining law reform.

-John holds a law degree from the University of Western Australia and MBA in Mineral Resource Management from the University of Dundee.
+John is an accredited mediator (National Mediator Accreditation System), has an MBA (Mineral Resource Management, University of Dundee) and law degree (University of Western Australia).
 He previously worked with the Yamatji Marlpa Aboriginal Land Council (Pilbara & Perth, Australia), Centre for Energy, Petroleum and Mineral Law and Policy (Dundee, Scotland), Human Rights and Equal Opportunity Commission (Sydney, Australia) and Corrs Chambers Westgarth (Perth, Australia).

 118 Railway Road, West Perth, AUSTRALIA